 Equity component shall not exceed 50% of the project’s total investment cost

-The company must have a dividend distribution policy to disburse at least 20% of the net profits
+The company in which AAAID will be a shareholder must have a dividend distribution policy to disburse at least 20% of the net profits

 Due Diligence should be carried out for the expected partners (financial, legal, KYC)